Madera Canyon cabins

 Located in Arizona’s Coronado National Forest, about 30 miles south of Tucson, Madera Canyon is a gorgeous valley of streams, juniper-oak woodlands, and beautiful pine forests.
 The area is one of Arizona’s premier birding destinations, home to more than 250 species, including hummingbirds, elf owls, red-faced warblers, and painted redstarts.
 You can find various species in different areas of the park, and one of the best ways to see a wide variety of birds is by hitting one of the many hiking trails.
 The area offers a wide array of natural paths, giving people of all fitness levels the opportunity to explore.
 Some of the most popular trails include the Mt.
 Wrightson Loop and the Madera Canyon Nature Trail.
 Just outside of the canyon, you can visit the small but thriving artists’ colony of Tubac, located in the remains of an old Spanish fort.

-When is the best time to stay in a vacation rental in Madera Canyon?
+The best time to stay in a vacation rental in Madera Canyon

 Due to the year-round beauty of the area, there is no bad time to secure your Madera Canyon cabins.
 However, the weather can be extreme, so it is essential to be prepared.
 Temperatures get very cold during the winter, and you may even be lucky enough to see snow.
 From July through August, monsoon-like rains can come suddenly.
 However, they also leave just as quickly, giving you plenty of time to put some miles in on the trails.
 The spring and fall generally have more mild and consistent weather, making it easier to plan your outdoor activities.
 It is important to keep in mind that Madera Canyon is located 3,000 feet higher than the surrounding Sonoran Desert and is generally significantly cooler, so it is a good idea to pack layers before setting out on any trails.